mendix/docs/community/tools/how-to-set-up-your-profile.md

 <div class="alert alert-info">{% markdown %}

 In order to receive Mendix points for your contributions to Mendix GitHub repositories (for example, [mendix / docs](https://github.com/mendix/docs)), you are required to authorize the connection to your GitHub profile.
-For more information on receiving Mendix points, see the [Points System FAQ](https://developer.mendixcloud.com/link/faq) and [How to Contribute to the Mendix Documentation](../documentation/contribute-to-the-mendix-documentation).
+For more information on gaining Mendix points, see the [Points System FAQ](https://developer.mendixcloud.com/link/faq) and [How to Contribute to the Mendix Documentation](../documentation/contribute-to-the-mendix-documentation#GainingMendixPoints).

 {% endmarkdown %}</div>